Championship top scorers: Who will win the 2019/20 Golden Boot? - TheNewsTrace

-The fantastic thing about the Championship lies in its unpredictability, with any variety of gamers in the hunt for the top award – however who will triumph by Could?
+The great thing about the Championship lies in its unpredictability, with any variety of gamers in the hunt for the top award – however who will triumph by Could?

 - Aleksandar Mitrovic (Fulham) 23 objectives, 1 help